DaftSpirit/GorgeousInkedPotato/README.md

 You can chose the port of listenning by adding a parameter when you launch your server.
 It works both on Windows AND Linux !

-Linux users :
+* Linux users : Launch Server_Socket.java
-Launch Server_Socket.java

-Windows users :
+* Windows users : Launch Server_Socket_Windows.java
-Launch Server_Socket_Windows.java

 <b>2 - Client side webApp :</b>

 You may change 2 datas in js/firebase.js and in js/socket.js<br/>
-In js/firebase.js you may replace the firebase address by yours<br/>
+* In js/firebase.js you may replace the firebase address by yours
-In js/socket.js you may replace the websocket address by yours.<br/>
+* In js/socket.js you may replace the websocket address by yours.

 Then just launch index.html in your favorite web browser (works only in the latest versions of Chrome, IE, Firefox and Safari)